 5. LINE (or STYLE) EDIT.

-A line editor reviews your manuscript line-by-line (unlike earlier editors who worked on your manuscript at the macro level – the entire book, the chapter and paragraph levels – the line editor jumps right into the manuscript to to provide the most detailed edit.
+A line editor reviews your manuscript line-by-line (unlike earlier editors who worked on your manuscript at the macro level – the entire book, the chapter and paragraph levels – the line editor jumps right into the manuscript to provide the most detailed edit.
 A great line editor’s job is to make your prose sing, but if your content has problems, it won’t help.
-(Editing can make a good story great but cannot help a poorly structured one.)
+(Editing can make a good story great but cannot support a poorly structured one.)